Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

 ```
 WidevineTemplate field contains streaming restrictions in Json format, details about it can be found here https://learn.microsoft.com/en-us/azure/media-services/latest/drm-widevine-license-template-concept

-2. Then you need to create Streaming Locator for existing asset with appropriate Content Key Policy and Streaming Policy.
+2. Create Streaming Locator for existing asset with appropriate Content Key Policy and Streaming Policy.
 Streaming Policy should be Predefined_MultiDrmStreaming or Predefined_MultiDrmCencStreaming.
 ![screenshot](img/widevine-sl.png)

 3. Then you need to get streaming paths.
 ![screenshot](img/widevine-paths.png)

 4. For playback testing we can use SHAKA Player.
-Go To https://shaka-player-demo.appspot.com/demo -> Custom Content and create new player source.
+Open browser that supports Widevine, go To https://shaka-player-demo.appspot.com/demo -> Custom Content and create new player source.
 Enter streaming url to Manifest URL field.

     ![screenshot](img/widevine-shaka-main.png)